Kyle Larson’s costly mistake ends his hopes for title defense

 Larson’s No. 5 Hendrick Motorsports Chevrolet suffered a right rear toe link break on Turn 7 after making contact with the wall.
 With 12 laps remaining, he entered pit road and was at that point much outside the playoff cutline.
 Since they needed to finish the race, crew chief Cliff Daniels instructed the group to fix the car.

-Larson lost control of his course and dropped several laps.
-He acknowledged that he was to fault for hitting the wall and putting the squad in that situation and thanked his team for their swift work, but he understood that he was only along for the ride in terms of the point battle.
+Kyle Larson lost control of his course and dropped several laps.
+He acknowledged that he was to fault for hitting the wall and putting the squad in that situation and thanked his team for their swift work, but he understood that he was only along for the ride in terms of the points battle.

 Larson, Chase Briscoe, and Austin Cindric were the final contenders for the position.
 With the extra positions he had gained, Briscoe triumphed in the final lap as the No. 5 fell to 35th.